default-anton/dumpling/README.md

 ```

 ### Defining abstract services
 Abstract service cannot be instantiated (accessed outside of the container).
-Whenever you include an abstract service into a regular service, you will inherit its dependencies.
+Whenever you include an abstract service into a regular service, you inherit its dependencies.

 ```ruby
 container = Dumpling::Container.new